davidsneighbour/kollitsch.dev/content/blog/2023/reusable-gohugo-forms-via-configuration/index.md

 ## Internationalization in `i18n/en.toml`

-The `labelling` attribute in the form configuration above sets the way of labelling the form to `i18n`.
+The `labelling` attribute in the form configuration preceding sets the way of labelling the form to `i18n`.
 All fields can be configured via `i18n/en.toml`.

 ```toml
 [shortcodes.contactform.name]